databricks-industry-solutions/security-analysis-tool/docs/setup.md

 </details>

 ## Update  configuration files

 1. Modify security_best_practices (Optional)
    * Go to \<SATProject\>/notebooks/Setup/7. update_sat_check_configuration and use this utility to enable/disable a Check, modify Evaluation Value and Alert configuration value for each check.
 You can update this file any time and any analysis from there on will take these values into consideration.
+   * [Configure widget settings](https://docs.databricks.com/notebooks/widgets.html#configure-widget-settings-1) behavior "On Widget Change" for this notebooks to "Do Nothing"

     <img src="./images/upate_security_best_practices.png" width="70%" height="70%">

 2. Modify workspace_configs file (Required for manual checks values)